ryandday/relx/docs/schema-definition.md

 Key points:
 - A table is represented as a struct with a static `table_name` field
-- Each column is defined using the `relx::column<Name, Type>` template
+- Each column is defined using the `relx::column<TableType, Name, Type>` template
 - The struct should also contain any constraints that apply to the table

 ## Column Types